mmccroskey/Mist/README.md

 ```

 Now we need to save these Records.
 Before we do that, though, we need to learn a bit about Mist's Databases, since they're the basis of saving Records, and of all other Record actions.
-First, a momentary detour into how data storage works in CloudKit.
+First, a momentary detour into how data storage works in Mist and in CloudKit.

-### CloudKit Database Types
+### Mist Databases

+#### How CloudKit Stores Data

 As described in the [CloudKit documentation](https://developer.apple.com/library/content/documentation/DataManagement/Conceptual/CloudKitQuickStart/Introduction/Introduction.html), every CloudKit-enabled application typically has one CloudKit Container (`CKContainer`), and every Container has exactly one Public Database (`CKDatabase`), N Private Databases, and N Shared Databases, where N is the number of User Records (`CKRecord`) in the Container.